 This review of the literature examines the multiple roles of Basic Sliding Fee Child Care Assistance (CCAP) in terms of family functioning and well-being.
 It offers an overview of how CCAP might be viewed as just one of the complex set of factors that can influence family functioning and child well-being when young children require care.

-Issue 2: Child Welfare, High School Graduation, and Economic Outcomes
+Minn-LInK Brief 2: Child Welfare, High School Graduation and Economic Outcomes

 Minn-LInK Report Brief—Special Topic No. 2, Summer 2006